COST-BENEFIT ANALYSIS

 You will be provided with:

-True price/shadow price of your product, production process or service.
+True price/shadow price of your project, production process or service.
 Focus on societal costs and benefits of a project is increasing.
-Only a high level of technological innovation is not sufficient anymore to have a prestigious project.
+Only a high level of technological innovation or large financial returns are not sufficient anymore to have a prestigious project.

 An overview of the stakeholders that are benefitting and burdened mostly by execution of the project.

-Support for internal decision making and for stimulating the most impactful projects (with identified financial risks).
+Support for internal decision making and for stimulating the most impactful projects by means of quantified insights.

 The financial feasibility of the project and expected payback time.